aTasteOfHome/PlaylistSyncIonic/README.md

 * Technical implementation details
     * OAuth 2.0 (store secret keys securely on the server/cloud)
         * Be sure to hash and salt the passwords (find a library for all your auth stuff)
-    * How to get now playing information
+    * How to get "Now playing" information
         * get information from Spotify
             * Spotify doesn't have event listening/publishing or Long polling (shame!)
             * No choice but to poll the crap out of their service to keep up to date with what's playing.